Skip to main content

 Onion Thrips (Thrips tabaci)

-Onion thrips can be a significant problem on cabbage, where thrips feed on the inner leaves of the head, which are difficult to target by spraying.
-Damage may also occur on leafy brassicas such as broccoli, kale, and collard, especially fall crops that are planted near a maturing onion crop.
-Thrips cause rough, golden, or brown scars to form on the underside of open leaves or produce scars and discolored layers within cabbage heads.
-Inspection with a 10X lens shows wounds to the epidermis from the rasping mouthparts and scars from wounds that healed over.
+Onion thrips can be a significant problem on cabbage, where thrips feed on inner leaves of the head which are difficult to target by spraying.
+Damage may also occur on leafy brassicas such as broccoli, kale and collards, especially fall crops that are planted near a maturing onion crop.
+Thrips cause rough, golden or brown scars to form on the underside of open leaves, or produce scars and discolored layers within cabbage heads.
+Inspection with a 10X lens shows wounds to the epidermis from the rasping mouthparts, and scars from wounds that healed over.
 Thrips damage can be confused with oedema, a physiological disorder.
-See onion thrips in the Onion section for more information on identification, life cycle, and management.
+See onion thrips in the Onion section for more information on identification, life cycle and management.
 Damage is most severe in hot, dry weather.

 Tolerant varieties are the most cost-effective means of controlling thrips in cabbage.
 Varietal resistance is generally not available in other brassicas.
 Consult your seed suppliers and search recent research trials regarding thrips tolerance on new varieties.

-Avoid thrips by not planting cabbage or fall brassica crops near alliums (onion family) or field crops such as alfalfa, clover, wheat, or oat that can harbor large populations of thrips, which may migrate to brassicas when these crops are cut or harvested.
-Scout young plants for presence and feeding injury.
-Begin applications when damage is first noticed; in cabbage, apply foliar treatments before heads form.
-In fall brassicas, the need for thrips controls may coincide with sprays for flea beetles or caterpillars, and some insecticides control both.
-Repeat applications at 7- to 10-day intervals based on scouting.
+Avoid thrips by planting cabbage or fall brassica crops far from alliums, or field crops such as alfalfa, clover, wheat, or oats, as these crops may harbor large populations of thrips that may migrate to brassicas when these crops are cut or harvested.
+Scout young plants for thrips presence and feeding injury.
+Begin insecticide applications when damage is first noticed; in cabbage, apply foliar treatments before heads form.
+In fall brassicas, the need for thrips controls may coincide with sprays for flea beetle or caterpillars and some insecticides control both/all of these pests.
+Repeat applications at 7- to 10-day intervals, based on scouting.
 Use a shorter interval in hot, dry weather.
 Use spreader-sticker for better coverage.
-Apply in the early evening, using high pressure and 100 gal water/A for best results.
+Apply in early evening, using high pressure and 100 gal water/A, for best results.
 Systemic insecticides applied as a side dress up to 4-6 weeks after transplanting may provide adequate control in long-season cabbage.
-Rotate between insecticide groups to help prevent or delay resistance.
+Rotate between insecticide groups to prevent or delay resistance.

 • acetamiprid (Assail 30SG): 4 oz/A; PHI 7d, REI 12h, Bee: H, Group 4A.
 Applications during the "cupping" stage of cabbage may be especially helpful in preventing injury.